magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/bacnet-connector/device-rpc-advanced-section.md

-Configuration, provided in this section is used for sending RPC requests from ThingsBoard to the device.
+Configuration, provided in this section is used for sending RPC requests from IoT Hub to the device.

 | **Parameter**  | **Description**                                                               |
 |----------------|-------------------------------------------------------------------------------|